 As Google entered the scene, creating and refining intelligent search algorithms, things changed.
 Before long, the approach to SEO shifted dramatically.

-Now, a good title, description, and trusty keywords are the source of SEO success.
+Now, a catchy title, smart description, and trusty keywords are a source of SEO success.
 But that isn’t all.
-Good on-page content, optimized for search engines, has become a very strong contributor to rankings.
+Good on-page content, optimized for mobile-first search engines, has become a very strong contributor to rankings.

 Here’s how you can use good content to help boost your presence online:

 A strong title, engaging description, and relevant keywords seem like a fairly straightforward formula for your webpage or blog post.
 Of course, if it was that simple, everyone would be doing it!